absrdm/Pokeswitch/README.md

 Pokéswitch also supports (bulk) moving, cloning, exporting, and releasing Pokémon.
 It can import PKM files of the appropriate type (e.g. PK8 for Sword/Shield) and import/export saves.

 # Usage
-Copy `Pokeswitch.nro` to `/switch` (or wherever else) on your microSD card and launch it via HBL.
+Copy `Pokeswitch.nro` to `/switch` (or wherever else) on your microSD card and launch it via HBL title override (issues may occur in applet mode).
 Select the "Information" option from the main menu to view controls.
 (Note that the main menu will not be available if no supported savedata is present on the system.)

 # Images
 ![main_menu](https://github.com/user-attachments/assets/e755ad37-8d1b-4a38-85d1-bda982f742d1)